rlanvin/php-rrule/README.md

 // Tue 01 Sep 2015
 // Thu 01 Oct 2015
 // Sun 01 Nov 2015

+echo $rrule->humanReadable(),"\n";
+// monthly on the 1st of the month, starting from 01/06/2015, 6 times
 ```

 Complete doc is available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).